mmo/multivio_client/apps/multivio/docs/README.md

 #### Important files in the `apps` folder

-(See )
+(See also the files mentioned in the _Loading sequence_ section.)

 ##### `apps/resources/main_page`

+This file defines the main page: `Multivio.mainPage` (in SC, *A Page object is used to store a set of views that can be lazily configured as needed...*), together with its `mainPane` (in SC, *a pane is just like a regular view except that it doesn’t need to live within a parent view...*).

-This file defines the main view page: `Multivio.mainPage` (an instance of `SC.Page`), containing a set of views, together with its `mainPane`, the root interface element.
-All the child views of `mainPane` become visible as soon as the pane is displayed on the screen (by the `statechart`).
+Hence, `mainPane` is the root interface element of the application: it takes the whole screen, and all its child views become visible as soon as the pane is displayed on the screen (which is done in the `statechart`).

+Note that there are additional, secondary pages and panes in the application (for error messages, application loading, etc.), but the main action really occurs inside `Multivio.mainPage.mainPane`.

 ##### `models/file.js`